A cropped version of the photo of Pinkerton, Lincoln, and McClernand. Full image below.

 Many years later in a letter the Pinkerton brothers, General McClernand also recalled the photo, “The incident…is still fresh in my mind.
 It occurred in front of Allan Pinkerton’s tent, which was close to General McClellan’s tent, headquarters on the stricken field of Antietam.
 It was there that the photograph of President Lincoln, Allan Pinkerton, and myself was taken.”

 Throughout the visit, Gardner took several other photos of the President and the soldiers.
-The narratives behind these photos bring to life a pivotal chapter in American history.
-They embody the significant challenges and strategic decisions of the Civil War.
+The narratives behind these photos bring to life a pivotal Civil War event in American history.
+They embody significant challenges, confidential reporting, and strategic decisions.
 For Pinkerton, it represented his critical role in establishing America’s first Secret Service Division.
 For Lincoln, it marked a turning point preceding the Emancipation Proclamation.
-These images stand as a testament to the resilience and leadership that shaped the nation.
+These images stand as a testament to the resilience and leadership in history that shaped the nation.

 Lincoln stands in front of a tent with several other Army officers.